pugo/Pugo-Oric/README.md

 ## Monitor/Debugger

-You can at any time enter a monitor mode by pressing `ctrl-c` in the terminal or by pressing `ctrl-b` inside the emulator.
+You can at any time enter a monitor mode by pressing `ctrl-b` inside the emulator or by pressing `ctrl-c` in the terminal.

 The monitor is shown as a panel in the emulation window.
 It allows you to inspect the state of the emulated computer, set breakpoints, and more.